FedeHR/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple rock-paper-scissors game from the command line.
-Made as a JavaScript project for The Odin Project.
+A simple rock-paper-scissors game made using JavaScript for The Odin Project.
+To do: add a UI other than alert messages.
+To do: show an alert when the user's input is not valid.